liufengyun/oopsla23-artifact/README.md

 ### Play with Examples

-Test cases can be found in the directory `/home/dotty/tests/init-global`:

-- Test cases in `tests/init-global/pos` are expected to pass the check with no warnings.
-- Test cases in `tests/init-global/neg` are expected to to be rejected by the checker with warnings.

 We can run the global initialization checker on a test file as follows:
 ```
 cd /home/dotty